 In this course, students will explore the many aspects of character creation and development.
-Students will use shape and form language to convey aspects of visual design, and build on their understanding of modeling for the purpose of animation.
-Once completed students will explore the systems required to then animate these creations.
+Students will use shape and form language to convey aspects of visual design and build on their understanding of modeling for the purpose of animation.

 Upon the successful completion of this course, students will have demonstrated the ability to: